Connecting employers and foreign-born academics.

-More than 3600 foreign academics have done internships through Jobbsprånget.
+More than 5000 foreign-born academics have done internships through Jobbsprånget.
 These are our top tips for improving your chances of getting an internship with one of our participating employers

 Make sure your CV is short and comprehensive, max 2 pages.
 Highlight the experiences that are relevant to your profile and the internships you are applying to.